-Governor West signed an agreement to establish the Santee-Wateree Regional Planning Commission.
-Jim Darby is hired as the first Executive Director.
+Governor West signed an agreement establishing the Santee-Wateree Regional Planning Commission.

-The first office was located on the second floor of the Sumter County Courthouse.
-The COG occupied only one room with two desks and a phone.
+COG occupied one room with two desks and one phone.

-The COG moved to the CP&L building on Calhoun Street in Sumter.
+COG moved to the CP&L building on Calhoun St. in Sumter, SC.

 Bill Millet replaced Jim Darby as Executive Director.

-Ben Griffith is hired as Executive Director.
-Staff moved its office to North Harvin Street in Sumter.
+Ben Griffith replaced Bill Millet as Executive Director. -All operations relocated to North Harvin St in Sumter.

 Randy Adams replaced Ben Griffith as Executive Director.

 Bob Strother selected as the Interim Executive Director.